OffensiverHase/HeiabubuLang/README.md

 # Heia bubu #
 Heia bubu is an open source, object oriented, functional, typed, high-performance language

+## Why Heiabubu? ##
+Speed!
+The performance of programms is in the foreground with Heiabubu.
+In some benchmarks on my Linux machine it computed the 46. fibonacci number in 8.5s.
+C++ took 16s and Python took 340s.
+That's a 2x speedup to c++ and a 40x speedup over python!

 ## State of developement ##
 Heia bubu is still in pre release and not very safe to use yet.
 It's also in a state of change, due to many adaptments and bugs.